phaserjs/dev/README.md

 If you prefer, you can import Phaser entirely and modify your code like so:

-We do not recommend this approach as it produces massive bundle sizes.
+We do not recommend this approach as it produces massive bundle sizes, no tree-shaking takes place.

 ```js
 import * as Phaser from '@phaserjs/phaser';